johnzxcvbnm/Adi/unit_1/w02d01/instructor_notes/interactivity.md

 }
 ```

-You can keep getting input until a certain exists like so:
+You can keep getting input until a certain input exists like so:

 ```javascript
 let action = null